Scheduled MonumentsEnglandRingwork and bailey immediately south of St Helen and Holy Cross Church

 What is Ringwork and bailey immediately south of St Helen and Holy Cross Church?

-Ringwork and bailey immediately south of St Helen and Holy Cross Church is a Norman fortification situated in Yorkshire.
+Ringwork and bailey immediately south of St Helen and Holy Cross Church is a Norman fortification situated near the church in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017484.

 Who is responsible for protecting Ringwork and bailey immediately south of St Helen and Holy Cross Church?